 Should partners be included in the report of a partnership's gender pay gap?

-No, partners should not be included in the report of a partnership's gender pay gap, but they should be included when determining whether or not the duty to report applies to the partnership.
+The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 (SI 2017/172) do not require partners to be included in the report of a partnership's gender pay gap, but they should be included when determining whether or not the duty to report applies to the partnership.
 The gender pay gap reporting duty applies to employers with 250 or more employees.
 The relevant definition of employee is the broad definition under the Equality Act 2010, which includes individuals employed under a contract personally to do work, as well as those who have a contract of employment.
 Where the employer is a partnership, whether a traditional partnership or a limited liability partnership, partners should be included when determining whether or not the employer has at least 250 employees, provided that the partners have a contract of employment or a contract personally to do work.

 According to the guide to the Regulations published by Acas and the Government Equalities Office, Managing gender pay reporting, partners are excluded from the calculations because they are not "paid" but instead take a share of the profits and are therefore not comparable with other employees.